john30/ebusd/docs/enhanced_proto.md

     `<RECEIVED> <data>`
     Indicates that the specified data byte in `d` was received from the eBUS.
     For data byte values <0x80, the short form without the `<RECEIVED>` prefix is allowed as well.
+    Note that this message shall not be sent when the byte received was part of an arbitration request initiated by ebusd.
   * arbitration start succeeded
     `<STARTED> <master>`
     Indicates the the last arbitration request succeeded (arbitration was won).